preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 Policies
 **********
-This option is available in Omnia 6.10 and later.
 Use this for further policies settings, that will be applied to teamworks created from specific templates.

 The following can be set here: